top of page

 If you've ever been on the receiving end of a bad apology, you know that giving a bad apology is worse than giving no apology at all.
 As a community builder, you work in a people business, which means mistakes happen and it's often necessary to recognize them and apologize before you can build trust again and move forward.

-Apologizing to your community is especially nuanced because there is pain caused to an individual and pain caused to the whole.
+Apologizing to your membership community is especially nuanced because there is pain caused to an individual and pain caused to the whole.
 You apology must be nuanced and address several angles of empathy.

 I asked friends on LinkedIn how confident they are in apologizing, this is what they said.